vukovuko/puppeteer-task/README.md

 ```
 You can use any other package manager such as yarn or pnpm, following their equivalent commands for installation and project start.

-To start the process with a custom URL, you can use the following command:
+To start the process with a custom URL, you can use the following command
 ```
 npm run start https://www.example.com
 ```

-#### **EXPERIMENTAL: Alternative Docker Startup:
+#### **EXPERIMENTAL: Alternative Docker Startup
 https://github.com/vukovuko/puppeteer-task/tree/feature/6---dockerizing

 For an alternative setup using Docker, follow the instructions below: